nfrechette/acl/docs/rotation_and_vector_formats.md

 ### Vector3 Variable

-The compression algorithm will use any of the other supported Vector3 formats.
-An algorithm will select which format to use for each track while keeping the memory footprint and error as low as possible.
+The compression algorithm will search for the optimal bit rate among 16 possible values.
+An algorithm will select which bit rate to use for each track while keeping the memory footprint and error as low as possible.

 # Rotation formats